vuejs/test-utils-docs/src/guide/async-suspense.md

 }))
 ```

-In this case, Vue and `nextTick` has no knowledge of the unresolved promise, so calling `nextTick` will not work - your assertion may run before the `Promise` is resolved.
-For scenarios like this, you can use `[flush-promises](https://www.npmjs.com/package/flush-promises)`, will causes all outstanding promises to resolve immediately.
-For example:
+In this case, Vue has no knowledge of the unresolved Promise, so calling `nextTick` will not work - your assertion may run before it is resolved.
+For scenarios like this, you can use `[flush-promises](https://www.npmjs.com/package/flush-promises)`, which causes all outstanding promises to resolve immediately.

+Let's see an example:

 ```js
 import flushPromises from 'flush-promises'